MrThearMan/drf-pipeline-views/docs/quickstart.md

 ## Example

+> This will be a toy example, so the specific implementations details
+> are not important here, rather the separation of logic.

-Let's create a basic pipeline.
-For this contrived example we are going to build a pipeline that takes product reviews from users, saves them to our database, contacts some outside system for recommendations based on the given review, and responds with the user's review and recommendation.
+We are going to build a pipeline that takes product reviews from users, saves them to our database, contacts some outside system for recommendations based on the given review, and responds with the user's review and recommendation.

 It's a good idea to first define an InputSerializer, and an OutputSerializer that define the input and output of the pipeline respectively.
 This forces verification of the incoming and outcoming data, so that if something changes in the pipeline, or some unexpected values are produced, the endpoint will break instead of creating side effects in the application using the API.
+We'll also get better documentation in [The Browsable API][browsable-api] or any tool based on the OpenAPI specification, like [Swagger.][swagger]

+> More about automatic documentation for pipeline views [here][schema].

 ```python title="serializers.py"
 from django.contrib.auth.models import User
 from rest_framework import serializers

 class ReviewInputSerializer(serializers.Serializer):
     product_id = serializers.UUIDField()